What is Making Tax Digital for Income Tax?

-Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is a new way for self-employed business owners and landlords to report earnings and pay Income Tax.
-MTD for ITSA is part of the government’s wider Making Tax Digital (MTD) initiative.
+Making Tax Digital (MTD) for Income Tax, also known as Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is a new way for self-employed business owners and landlords to report earnings and pay Income Tax.
+MTD for Income Tax is part of the government’s wider Making Tax Digital (MTD) initiative.

-When does MTD ITSA begin and who will it affect?
+When does MTD for Income Tax begin and who will it affect?

-HMRC has advised that MTD for ITSA will come into effect from 6th April 2024.
-Self-employed business owners and landlords with a total business and/or property income above £10,000 per year will have to comply with MTD for ITSA from that date.
+HMRC has advised that MTD for Income Tax will come into effect from 6th April 2026.
+Self-employed individuals and landlords with a total business or property income above £50,000 per year will have to comply with MTD for Income Tax from that date.

-From 6th April 2024, all affected self-employed business owners and landlords will need to:
+From 6th April 2026, all affected self-employed individuals and landlords with an annual business or property income of more than £50,000 will need to:

-- sign up for MTD for ITSA via HMRC’s website
+- sign up for MTD for Income Tax via HMRC’s website

 - keep digital business records

-- use MTD-compatible accounting software such as FreeAgent
+- use MTD-compliant accounting software such as FreeAgent

 - send quarterly business income and expenses updates to HMRC through the software